 Phipps's publicly stated views created a storm of protest.
 Hundreds of United Church congregations voiced their disagreement.
-Dr. Graham Scott, president of Church Alive (a conservative theological association within the denomination) said that "Moderator Phipps's denials, unbelief and agnosticism are not good news.
+Dr. Graham Scott, president of Church Alive (a conservative theological association within the denomination) said that "Moderator Phipps' denials, unbelief and agnosticism are not good news.
 They seem to be an invitation to suicide.
 They do not even inspire me to care for the poor."

-Rev. Bob Ripley, the senior minister of the Metropolitan United Church in London, Canada's largest and one of its most conservative UCCs, immediately co-authored and distributed a statement repudiating the moderator's views.
-The Community of Concern, a small group of orthodox Christians in the UCC, issued a statement which began, "Shocked, disheartened, and grieved do not adequately describe the feelings of the members of the Community of Concern."
+Rev. Bob Ripley, the senior minister of the Metropolitan United Church in London, Canada's largest United Church and also one of its most conservative, immediately co-authored and distributed a statement repudiating the moderator's views.
+The Community of Concern, a small group of orthodox Christians within the United Church, issued a statement which began, "Shocked, disheartened, and grieved do not adequately describe the feelings of the members of the Community of Concern."

-Dr. John Stackhouse, former president of the Canadian Evangelical Theological Association called Phipps a heretic, because he "denies the creeds that all Christians have subscribed to, whether they're Catholic, Protestant or Eastern Orthodox."
+Dr. John Stackhouse, former president of the Canadian Evangelical Theological Association, called Phipps a heretic because he "denies the creeds that all Christians have subscribed to, whether they're Catholic, Protestant or Eastern Orthodox."
+The Ottawa area United Churches persuaded Rev. Phipps not to come to the city for the taping of a CBC television program.
+Rev. Brian Copeland, chair of the Ottawa presbytery, commented that it was inappropriate to renew the controversy over Jesus' identity as man or God during the Christmas season.